PHLGuide

 Earn 3x points with your sapphire card

-There are a lot of restaurants in Center City that look like places where Logan Roy and his family would fight over lunch, but K’Far is one of the only places someone lowkey like cousin Greg would approve of.
-This bright and modern Israeli bakery and cafe serves great marzipan challah danishes, Jerusalem bagels, and other dishes light enough that you won’t need to pinch yourself to keep from falling asleep in the office later on.
+There are a lot of restaurants in Center City that look like places where a tech CEO would plot world domination, but K’Far is one of the only places someone lowkey like an assistant's assistant would approve of.
+This bright and modern Israeli bakery and cafe serves great marzipan challah danishes, Jerusalem bagels, and salads and bowls light enough that you won’t need to pinch yourself to keep from falling asleep in the office later on.

 RESERVE A TABLE